 The home side did push for more goals in the final 10 minutes of the first half, but Genoa defended well enough to keep the score at 1-0 at the break.

-Genoa was threatening to pull level in the opening stages of the second half, which prompted Allegri to introduce Costa for Juan Cuadrado.
+Genoa were threatening to pull level in the opening stages of the second half, which prompted Allegri to introduce Costa for Juan Cuadrado.

 The visitors eventually got their way in the 67th minute when Daniel Bessa caught the Juve defence napping and nodded home from close range.